 We are currently taking applications for a few of our select labradoodle puppies to join our breeding program with guardian homes.
-Please contact us if you are interested in joining our Guardian Home program and live within a 1.5 hour drive of the Fayetteville, NC.
+Please contact us if you are interested in joining our Guardian Home program and live within a two hour drive of the Fayetteville, NC.

 What is A Guardian Home?

 Our Guardian Home Program allows for local families to have a “pick of the litter puppy.”
 The Guardian Home puppy is part of the Guardian Home’s Family forever, while the breeding rights are retained by Daniel’s Doodles for a set amount of time (each situation is slightly different so we prefer to work out specific details with each family on an individual basis.)
 Once the Guardian Dog has completed his/her breeding career, he/she will be spayed or neutered at our expense.
 The dog will remain a forever pet of their Guardian Family!
 We have had 12 wonderful Guardian Families since 2016.

 Guardian Home Families are responsible for the general routine veterinary care and wellness of the Guardian puppy placed with them.
 This means annual vaccines, feeding a high-quality dog food (Life’s Abundance), grooming, monthly heart worm prevention, flea/tick prevention, training, regular exercise and socialization, and most importantly all the love and care and attention possible.

 Any “breeding related” medical costs for the Guardian Dog are the expense of Daniel’s Doodles.
 Our Guardian Homes are only responsible for routine maintenance and medical care just as they would if they had their own dog.

 What Are the Benefits of Being a Guardian Home?